Blimba/PyWC3/README.md

 ```python
 from df.mapname import *  #mapname needs to be replaced by the actual map filename.
 ```
+If you view the above file, you will find the preplaced doodads as comments.
 ### As a module in IPython
 To start IPython, run the IPython.bat script, which automatically imports PyWC3.
 Then, use the `Map()` module:
 ```python